 Make sure, that if you tell a story, you are heard!
 No mumbling, but articulating.
 Talk from your belly, not your upper throat, so your voice is strong and carried.
 It is important that people pay attention, signal that by the strength of your voice

 Furthermore, you can use the vast spectrum of your voice and way of telling, to color your story.
 Find your style, and don’t be embarrassed to practice in front of mirror or spouse.

 You use your voice as well to create the tension in your story.
 By playing with speed, volume and pitch.
 You can get people on the edge of their seats.

 I wish I could give you just 5 pointers, but you have to figure this out by yourself.
 Find your style!
+Learn how you tell a funny story.
 For some people dry monotonous syllable spewing works best.
 For others rattling of high-pitched squeaks is the best way to induce laughter.

 Unsure, how to style your story telling?
 Emulate people you love listening to.
-Take a look at your favorite comedian or speaker for example.
+Take a look at your favorite comedian or speaker.
 Open Netflix now, open up a comedy special – laugh and learn.

 This is not a one-day process, but something you embed in your story telling over the long term.
 Some of my favorite comedians I learn from are: Dave Chapelle, Hans Teeuwen and Jim Jeffries.